Dooskington/Rustcaster/README.md

 # Rustcaster

 This is a fairly lightweight raycaster, which supports ceilings, floors, and sprites.
 It uses SDL2 for windowing, rendering, and image loading.
+It's the first actual program I've written in Rust, so it's likely that it isn't idiomatic.
+Feel free to leave any feedback!

 ![Rustcaster](http://declanhopkins.com/static/images/screenshots/rustcaster.png)